Post-Baccalaureate Teacher Licensure (PBTL) Program

 Prospective applicants who wish to have an advising session prior to applying can schedule an appointment with an advisor on Monday evenings between the hours of 4:30pm and 7:30pm; on campus or over the phone.
 You can schedule an appointment online or by calling (508) 626-4755.

-Admission to the PBTL Program requires a baccalaureate degree from a regionally accredited college or university and a passing score on the Communication and Literacy portion of the Massachusetts Test for Educator Licensure (MTEL).
+Admission to the PBTL Program requires a baccalaureate degree from a regionally accredited college or university.
 A minimum undergraduate overall grade point average of 2.80 is required.
 PBTL candidates with deficiencies in the liberal arts or sciences will be required to take appropriate courses in the humanities, natural sciences, social sciences, and mathematics before admittance to more advanced studies in the PBTL education sequence involving teaching method and practice.